kylegrover/covid-19-graph/README.md

 The dashboard is still raw but it provides a basic functionality of displaying the global and per-country data charts.

-Here is how the main functionality looks like:
+Here is how the main functionality looks:

 ![COVID-19 Dashboard Demo](./img/demo.gif)